SolraBizna/rrv32/README.md

 # Legalese

-`rrv32` is copyright 2023, Solra Bizna, and licensed under either of:
+`rrv32` is copyright 2023 and 2024, Solra Bizna, and licensed under either of:

  * Apache License, Version 2.0
    ([LICENSE-APACHE](LICENSE-APACHE) or